 Theo Grant • Security

 The book rewards re-reading.
-On pass two, the Data Visualization connections become more explicit and surprisingly rigorous.
-(Side note: if you like Visualizing Data: Psychology and Analytics - Exploring, Explaining and Storytelling (Paperback), you’ll likely enjoy this too.)
+On pass two, the Visual Manipulation connections become more explicit and surprisingly rigorous.

 Ava Patel • Student